dragoncoder047/dragoncoder047.github.io/aaaa/pages/index.md

 ## Thuepaste

-For a while in March 2022 I was really interested in the [Thue](https://en.wikipedia.org/wiki/Thue_(programming_language)) programming language and wrote [a little interpreter for it](/thuepaste/) and a few demo programs, which are included along with a bunch of other demos I found on the internet.
+For a brief spat in March 2022 I got myself obsessed with the [Thue programming language](https://en.wikipedia.org/wiki/Thue_(programming_language)) and wrote [a little interpreter for it](/thuepaste/) and a few demo programs, which are included along with a bunch of other demos I found on the internet.
 I came up with an idea for an algorithm that would determine the probablilty of any given Thue-machine halting, but without actually running it.
-But no matter what approach I took to trying to implement it, it either crashed, got stuck in a loop for hours, ran out of memory, or did some other horrible thing to my browser to make it so slow I had to kill and restart it on multiple occasions.
+Unfortunately, no matter what approach I took to trying to implement it, it either crashed, got stuck in a loop for hours, ran out of memory, or did some other horrible thing to my browser to make it so slow I had to force-quit and restart it on multiple occasions.
 My idea seems like it would work, I just can't figure out how to implement it.
 Aside from making more demo programs, I don't think I'll get back to this much at all.